A DAY IN THE LIFE OF GLASGOW CIRCA 1984

 Britannia (now Tui)

-Orion (merged into Britannia – now Tui)and four foreign airlines:
+Orion (merged into Britannia – now Tui)

 The film opens and closes with Aviaco (now part of Iberia)